A Beginner’s Guide to the New Google Search Console

 A Beginner’s Guide to the new Google Search Console

 This article will be discussing the NEW features of the console and how they can be used.
-I STRONGLY recommend looking at my Beginner’s Guide to Google Search Console article where I provide an in-depth, yet easy to read walk through of the old console and all of its features.
+I STRONGLY recommend looking at my Beginner’s Guide to Google Search Console article.
+I provide an in-depth, yet easy-to-read walkthrough of the old console and all of its features.

-In the first guide I tried to stick to a bullet point format in order to make it easy to take notes from and I intend to stick to a similar format for this guide too.
+In the first guide, I tried to stick to a bullet point format in order to make it easy to take notes.
+I intend to stick to a similar format for this guide too.
 So, with your notebooks at the ready let’s get stuck in.

-So at first glance we can see that the new Google Search Console looks great.
+At first glance, we can see that the new Google Search Console looks great.
 The interface is cleaner.
 I love the colour scheme (so happy that purple managed to make it).
 Everything looks fresh and up-to-date whilst the old console does look a bit dated.
 However, for old Google Search Console users, it does seem familiar.
 It isn’t so shocking of a change that we have to start from scratch.